Meaning of ‘Calm Before The Storm’

 Fast lock’d in her bed, with a close ward to devour thee my brave paraquito; but hush, no words, there is a calm before the tempest.”

-Looking at the quote in the phrase, you might have noticed the word “tempest” is used instead of “storm.”
+Looking at the quote, you may have noticed the word ‘tempest’ is used in the phrase instead of ‘storm.’
 Both words pretty much mean the same thing.
 Thus, this saying looks like it’s at least 410 years old.

 Example Sentences

-- I’ve come down with something.
-I don’t feel too sick right now, but I am worried this might be the calm before the storm and my symptoms will worsen later.
+1. I don’t feel too bad at the moment, but I am worried this might be the calm before the storm, and my symptoms could get worse later.

-- This restaurant is quiet during breakfast and lunch hours, but that is the lull before the storm because once dinner time rolls around, this place fills up and things get very busy.
+2. The restaurant is fairly quiet during lunch, but that’s just the lull before the storm—once dinner time rolls around, it fills up quickly and things get very busy.